holyparas/cv-generator/README.md

 # CV Generator
 •	Developed an interactive resume builder using React state and modular components.
 •	Enabled real-time preview updates and structured input sections for education, work, and skills.
 Live site deployed on netlify: https://parascvgenerator.netlify.app/

-## Expanding the ESLint configuration

-If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
+Technology used: JavaScript, ReactJS, HTML/CSS

+## Quick Start
+1) Clone the repository
+2) Navigate to folder using terminal and then run (`npm install`) for the dependencies
+3) Run the development server to view the project (`npm run dev`)
+4) Open the project on local host url shown on terminal